godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

   type: <state validator script>,
   ```

 To update the Rollup cell, we need to build a tx to consume the old cell and generate a new Rollup cell as the tx's output.
 We also need to provide a args in the tx's witness: `RollupAction`, which is a structure that contains the layer-2 block and Merkle proof.
-And state validator will ensure the state transition of the Rollup cell is valid by verifying these proofs.
+The state validator will ensure the state transition of the Rollup cell is valid by verifying these proofs.

 The rollup behaviors are defined as the enumerated type `RollupAction`, which includes:

   - `RollupSubmitBlock`, which submits a layer-2 block.
     - The layer-2 transactions, deposits, and withdrawals are included in a layer-2 block structure.
-We won't verify the signatures of txs and withdrawald on-chain since we are using the optimistic mechanism.
+We won't verify the signatures of txs and withdrawals on-chain since we are using the optimistic mechanism.
     - Deposit cells are collected as inputs, and the action converts these deposit cells into custodian cells to complete the deposit.

   - `RollupEnterChallenge`, which refers to a challenger submitting a challenging target(transaction or withdrawal) to halt the rollup.